 75-Pau Gasol*

-* Wasn’t included in the original 75th anniversary team
+* Wasn’t included in the original NBA 75th anniversary team

-Honorable mention: Lenny Wilkens, Hal Greer, Robert Parish, Dolph Schayes, Jerry Lucas, Bill Sharman, Dave DeBusschere, Dave Bing, Artis Gilmore, Sidney Moncrief, Adrian Dantley, Chris Mullin, Tim Hardaway, Alonzo Mourning, Vince Carter, Tracy McGrady, Chris Webber, Ben Wallace, Chauncey Billups, Carmelo Anthony, Anthony Davis, Yao Ming, Jimmy Butler, Chris Paul, Damian Lillard.
+Honorable mention: Lenny Wilkens, Hal Greer, Robert Parish, Dolph Schayes, Jerry Lucas, Bill Sharman, Dave DeBusschere, Dave Bing, Artis Gilmore, Sidney Moncrief, Adrian Dantley, Dan Issel, Tim Hardaway, Mitch Richmond, Alonzo Mourning, Vince Carter, Tracy McGrady, Ben Wallace, Chauncey Billups, Carmelo Anthony, Anthony Davis, Yao Ming, Rudy Gobert, Chris Paul, Damian Lillard.

 OMFB’s top-12 list is rock solid.
 The gap between each of them is minuscule.
 You won’t hear pushbacks here if Kareem Abdul-Jabbar was placed ahead of Michael Jordan, or LeBron James ahead of Kobe Bryant, or Shaquille O’Neal ahead of Magic Johnson.
-The order can be rearranged but the history of basketball can’t be written without mentioning Jordan, Kobe, Kareem, Bill Russell, Magic, Tim Duncan, LeBron, Shaq, Larry Bird, Wilt Chamberlain, Julius Erving, and Stephen Curry.
+The order can be rearranged but the history of basketball can’t be written without mentioning Jordan, Kobe, Kareem, Bill Russell, Magic, LeBron, Shaq, Tim Duncan, Larry Bird, Wilt Chamberlain, and Julius Erving, and Stephen Curry.

-Jordan is universally recognized as the GOAT.
+Jordan is universally recognized as the Greatest of All Time — aka the GOAT.
 Air Jordan’s resume speaks for itself.
 MJ was a perfect 6-0 in the NBA Finals and named Finals MVP six times.
 Once he dethroned Magic in 1991, he never relinquished the crown until he retired.

 Some LeBron fans might be aghast seeing their beloved king at No. 6.
 But here are the cold, hard facts.
 LeBron lost six times in 10 trips to the NBA Finals.
 He has a 22-33 win-loss record in The Finals.
-Magic (24-26), Erving (10-12) and Wilt (16-19) are the other top-12 players who had sub-.500 records in The Finals.
-LeBron lost to Duncan’s San Antonio Spurs twice and he could have been 0-3 against Duncan if Ray Allen hadn’t made a ridiculous corner 3-pointer.
-LeBron is 1-3 against Steph Curry in the NBA Finals.
-It’s an unfair record because Curry teamed up with Kevin Durant in 2017 and 2018 against James, but they are “Ls” on LeBron’s resume.
+Magic (24-26), Erving (10-12) and Wilt (16-19) are the other top-12 players who had sub-.500 records in the NBA Finals.
+LeBron lost to Duncan’s San Antonio Spurs twice and he could have been 0-3 against Duncan if Ray Allen hadn’t made a ridiculous late-game corner 3-pointer, saving the Heat’s season and forcing a Game 7.
+LeBron is 1-3 against Steph Curry.
+It’s an unfair record because Curry teamed up with Kevin Durant in 2017 and 2018 against James, but they were “Ls” on LeBron’s resume nonetheless.

 LeBron’s place among basketball’s all-time greats is secure.
-But to say he’s had a better career than Jordan, Kobe, Kareem, Magic, Russell, or even Duncan is up for debate.
+To say he’s had a better career than Jordan, Kobe, Kareem, Magic, Russell, or even Duncan is up for debate.

 Steph Curry broke into the top 10 after winning his fourth NBA title.
-Steph is one of five active players in the top 30 who can still alter their ranking.
-Curry is universally recognized as the best long-range shooter, and when he finally hangs up his Under Armour sneakers he might end up having the greatest impact in the game.
-Because of Steph — the NBA’s all-time leader in 3-pointers made — there’s a whole generation of young hoopers at various levels launching shots from well beyond the arc.
+Curry is considered the best long-range shooter in the sport, and the numbers back it up.
+When Steph hangs up his Under Armour sneakers, a strong case could be made that he was the most influential.
+Because of Steph — the NBA’s all-time leader in 3-pointers made — there’s a generation of players at various levels launching shots from beyond the arc.

 OMFB made the difficult decision to remove 10 players from the league’s original top-75 list and inserted 10 new names: Joe Dumars, Dennis Johnson, Dwight Howard, Dikembe Mutombo, Klay Thompson, Tony Parker, Manu Ginobili, Bernard King, Pau Gasol and Draymond Green.